10th May 2016

 Ian Lowes reflects: “There are perfectly legitimate ways that a person can reduce his or her tax burden and what’s important is to get proper advice about tax planning.

-“For example, you can choose to utilise investments which are subject to capital gains tax, which is set at a lower rate than the current income tax rate – and the rate was cut in April this year.
+“For example, you can choose to utilise investments which are subject to capital gains tax, which are set at a lower rate than the current income tax rate – and the rate was cut in April this year.

 “There are also a number of legitimate, often pre-approved inheritance tax strategies.
-But they do need to have legitimate underlying investments and these can push you towards a high risk investment strategy.
+But they do need to have legitimate underlying investments and these can push you towards a high-risk investment strategy.

 “One of the best ways to legitimately reduce your tax bill is to use tax shelters like ISAs.
 ISAs are government-approved allowances that you can use to shelter up to £15,240 each year and tax is not due on the returns.
 These can build up to a substantial amount over a number of years and investors can end up with a sizeable portion of their investment portfolio that isn’t subjected to any tax.”

-But the take home message is to seek trusted professional advice for any tax planning, and, if it seems too good to be true, it probably is.
+But the take-home message is to seek trusted professional advice for any tax planning, and, if it seems too good to be true…it probably is.